darkpills/blackserial/README.md

 * Can generate 1 file by payload with `-o1` in the format `<chain_name>.txt`.
 Usefull when you have non binary gadget chains like json, yaml, xml
 * Can generates 1 gadget chain only by its name
 * Phar output support with optional JPEG polyglot

-A similar project exists but for ysoserial only and do not work for all payloads: https://github.com/aludermin/ysoserial-wrapper

 ## Basic usage